-DESIGN

-A theory of change and a logframe are developed using client feedback, data, evidence and learning

-Requirements, costs and staffing for monitoring, evaluation, accountability and learning are defined in project proposals

-CTABLID STABLID

-A monitoring, evaluation, accountability and learning plan is created to guide the collection, management and use of data.

-Data collection and management systems are established using IRC tools in consultation with relevant sector and program teams.

-IMPLEMENTATION

-Data is collected ethically using the appropriate disaggregation and methodologies and is checked to ensure quality.

-Data is analyzed and presented to understand performance, make decisions and adapt programming.

-LEARNING & CLOSE

-Findings and resulting adaptations are captured, stored and shared to maximize learning, and to provide evidence for past, current and future programming decisions.
+DESIGN A theory of ch logframe are o using client fe evidence and developed developed Requirements, costs and staffing for monitoring, evaluation, accountability and learning are defined in project proposals.
+PLANNING & START-UP Data collection and management systems are established using IRC approved tools in consultation with relevant sector and program teams and partners.
+IMPLEMENTATION 5 Data is collect using the app disaggregatio methodologie checked to er ropriate C n and s and is Data is analyzed and presented to understand performance, make decisions and adapt programming.
+LEARNING & CLOSE - U ning, and to provide evide captured, stored and shared to nce for past, current and future